 You, as the borrower, must request any of the various types of postponements for qualified student loans.
 This process is automated through my.americorps.gov.
-You can create a forbearance request under "My Education Award" on your my.americorps.gov homepage.
-Only the loan forbearance form accessible electronically through your my.americorps.gov account may be used for a forbearance based on your service.
+You can create a forbearance request under "My Education Award" on your My AmeriCorps Portal homepage.
+Only the loan forbearance form accessible electronically through your My Americorps Portal account may be used for a forbearance based on your service.